almeidas-tatiane/robust-api-performance/README.md

 🔗 [📊 View Full Performance Test Plan (GitHub)](https://github.com/almeidas-tatiane/robust-api-performance/blob/main/performance-test-plan.md)

 ---
+## Application Deployment on AWS using Docker, Terraform, and EKS
+Check the application-cloud-deployment.md file

 ## 🤝 Contributing or Feedback

 This project is part of my personal learning journey in performance engineering.